keerthik/keerthik.github.io/README.md

 ```

 ## Progress
-I use git issues in Github to note next steps and manage progress and tasks.
+I use [git issues on this repo](https://github.com/keerthik/keerthik.github.io/issues) to note next steps and manage progress and tasks.

 ##